chatox/networks-science-course/practicum/ps01_cytoscape_basics.md

 * Here you MUST run the network analyzer first so you can have "Edge betweenness" as an attribute in edges
 * Use "Edge betweenness" as the attribute
 * Run the module land, you should get two groups, led by #1 and #34 .
 Are they close to the [real partition displayed here](http://historicaldataninjas.com/karate-club-network/)?

+# DELIVER (INDIVIDUALLY)

+At the end of the session, deliver an image file in .png format (File > Export as image) of the Karate Club network with nodes painted according to clusters.
+Please, do not deliver partially completed work, i.e.,